VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

      Username for HTTP Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password -httpListenAddr string
-     TCP address for exporting metrics at /metrics page (default ":8420") -loggerDisableTimestamps
+     TCP address for exporting metrics at /metrics page (default ":8420") -internStringCacheExpireDuration duration
+     The expiry duration for caches for interned strings.
+See https://en.wikipedia.org/wiki/String_interning .
+See also -internStringMaxLen and -internStringDisableCache (default 6m0s)
+  -internStringDisableCache
+     Whether to disable caches for interned strings.
+This may reduce memory usage at the cost of higher CPU usage.
+See https://en.wikipedia.org/wiki/String_interning .
+See also -internStringCacheExpireDuration and -internStringMaxLen
+  -internStringMaxLen int
+     The maximum length for strings to intern.
+Lower limit may save memory at the cost of higher CPU usage.
+See https://en.wikipedia.org/wiki/String_interning .
+See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
+  -loggerDisableTimestamps
      Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int